Skip to content

 [email protected]

-Ben will coordinate the implementation of the Peer Workforce Strategy which supports the growth of a sustainable lived experience workforce in Tasmania, together with supporting organisations in their readiness to employ and support peer workers.
+Ben coordinates the implementation of the Peer Workforce Strategy which supports the growth of a sustainable lived experience workforce in Tasmania, together with supporting organisations in their readiness to employ and support peer workers.

 [email protected]